TRELLISWorld: Training-Free World Generation from Object Generators: Experiments

 \subsection{Qualitative Comparison}

-We compare our method with SynCity \citep{syncity}. \autoref{fig:comparison} showcases generation results across multiple prompts using the same 4x3x1 tile size.
+We compare our method with SynCity \citep{syncity}. \autoref{fig:comparison} showcases generation results across multiple prompts using the same 4x3x1 chunk layout.
 Our method tends to generate larger scenes and provides more natural blending across tiles compared to SynCity.
 For additional generation results of TRELLISWorld, see \autoref{fig:appendix_additional_1} and \autoref{fig:appendix_additional_2} in \autoref{sec:appendix}.

 Furthermore, our method is more robust compared to autoregressive methods based on image inpainting.
 For example, SynCity relies on heuristics such as cropping the 3D generation to avoid occlusion before applying 2D inpainting.
-Such heuristics are prone to failure when the 2D diffusion model mimics the cropped content, producing 3D tiles with artifacts, as shown in \autoref{fig:syncity_fail}.
+Such heuristics are prone to failure when the 2D diffusion model mimics the cropped content, producing 3D chunks with artifacts, as shown in \autoref{fig:syncity_fail}.